drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/29.png" width=300>
 </p>
 <div align="center">
-Figure 26: Inserting chart
+Figure 25: Inserting chart
 </div>
 <br>

 3. For each scorecard chart, the "Chart type" is selected with **"Scorecard chart"** and the "Data range" is filled with the value **"Dataset1!P2:P111520"** which consists of the values in the column P in "Dataset1" sheet.
-Then the aggregate checkbox is enabled and a different aggregated function is selected.
+Then, the aggregate checkbox is enabled and a different aggregated function is selected.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/30.png" width=200>
 </p>
 <div align="center">
-Figure 27: Setup of scorecard with "Min" score
+Figure 26: Setup of scorecard with "Min" score
 </div>
 <br>